CogRAG: Tackling Heterogeneous Cognitive Demands in RAG via Stratified Retrieval and Reasoning: Methodology: The CogRAG Framework

-To enable cognitive-level routing throughout the CogRAG+ pipeline, we ground our framework in Bloom's Taxonomy~\cite{krathwohl2002revision}, a well-established cognitive framework that organizes human reasoning into six hierarchical levels, ranging from lower-order factual recall to higher-order synthesis and judgment, as illustrated in Figure~\ref{fig:bloom_pyramid}.
-Since the Create level does not appear in our dataset, we define the cognitive-level set as:
+To enable cognition-level control throughout the CogRAG framework, we ground our method in Bloom's Taxonomy, which provides a structured basis for characterizing the qualitative cognitive demand of an input query.
+This profiling process distinguishes lower-order factual recall and comprehension from higher-order reasoning, comparison, and judgment.
+Since the Create level does not appear in our dataset, we define the cognitive-level space as:

-corresponding to Remember, Understand, Apply, Analyze, and Evaluate respectively.
-Given an input query $x$ formed by concatenating the question and its options, a predictor produces the predicted level by MAP inference:
+corresponding to Remember, Understand, Apply, Analyze, and Evaluate, respectively.
+Given an input query $x$ formed by concatenating the question and its options, the cognitive profiler assigns a qualitative cognitive-demand profile by estimating the most likely Bloom-level category through MAP inference:

-Although fine-grained five-level prediction provides rich cognitive signals, direct five-way classification suffers from severe calibration bias in practice, particularly for high-order categories.
-Motivated by the observation that lower-order tasks primarily demand factual retrieval while higher-order tasks require multi-step reasoning, we consolidate the five levels into two broad routing categories:
+Although fine-grained five-level profiling provides interpretable cognitive characterizations, directly using these levels for downstream control can be unstable in practice, especially among adjacent higher-order categories.
+Motivated by the observation that lower-order tasks mainly require factual retrieval, whereas higher-order tasks require rule application, comparison, and multi-step reasoning, we consolidate the five Bloom levels into two broad cognitive routes, namely $\mathcal{L}_{\text{bin}} = \{\text{LOW}, \text{HIGH}\}$.
+The final cognitive route $z^{*}$ is obtained as follows:

-This 5-way-to-2-way mapping strategy proves substantially more amenable to accurate automated classification than direct binary prediction, as the intermediate five-level judgment anchors decision boundaries more reliably before consolidation.